lamemakes/pilot-drive/README.md

 # PILOT Drive

+## **NOTE (01/30/2023)**: 🚧 PILOT Drive is in the middle of a UI transition to React.
+The current method of a sloppy, untested UI was a quick solution for a while, but is not long term for obvious reasons.
+Lots of changes may come in the next few months. 🚧

 Tired of your vehicle's closed-source, boring, non-customizable proprietary headunit?
 Want something a little smarter that you can hack around your own needs?
 Look no further than PILOT Drive.

 PILOT Drive is an open source software/hardware carPC based on the Raspberry Pi and built on Python 3.
 The objective was to make something that was cheap, reasonably easy to implement, and gave the user a plethora of additional functionality that their vehicle had not prevous offered.